vivaxgen/vvg-box/README.rst

 Quick Overview
 --------------

-The objective of this vivaxGEN Base utility is to be able to install a set of software packages, including the binary dependencies, in any directory without the needs to install any prerequisite software other than ``curl`` and ``bash`` shell, and to allow other users who can access the installation directory to also use the software packages without cluttering their home directory.
+The objective of this vivaxGEN Base utility is (1) to be able to install a set of software packages including the binary dependencies easily, (2) in any directory, (3) without the needs to install any prerequisite software other than ``curl`` and ``bash`` shell, (4) by users without root privileges, and (5) allowing other users who can access the installation directory to also use the software packages (6) without cluttering their home directory.

 A standalone micromamba is utilized to provide all necessary binary dependencies.